wolfj123/PolicyModelsPlugin/README.md

 ### Plugin Logging
 Logging of the LSP server has 2 domains:
 1. Server trace - all the messaged sent between the client and server. they can be seen in VS-Code consle.
 To enable add: "PolicyModelsServer.trace.server": "verbose"
 2. Logging - this is a logging domain used by our code and writes the information to files saved in the plugin location on the computer under Logs folder.
-"PolicyModelsServer.Logging": true
+To enable add: "PolicyModelsServer.Logging": true

 setting file example with all options enabled: